Thomas-debug-creator/Thomas-debug-creator/README.md

 - Biological Neural Networks :dna:
 - Quantum Mechanics :alembic:

-Apart from University, I also practice rock climbing, play guitar, and have nerd hobbies like watching movies, playing/making games and reading.
+Apart from University, I also practice rock climbing, play guitar, learn about Rocket Science and have nerd hobbies like watching movies, playing/making games and reading.

 <!--
 **Thomas-debug-creator/Thomas-debug-creator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.